IMFs and Ion–Dipole Forces

 2. Dipole–Dipole Interactions

-Occur between polar molecules with permanent dipoles, where molecules align so that positive ends attract negative ends of nearby dipoles.
+Dipole-dipole interactions occur between polar molecules with permanent dipoles.
+Molecules align so that positive ends attract negative ends of nearby dipoles.
+They are stronger than LDFs (if comparing molecules of similar size).

 Example: HCl molecules attract each other via permanent dipole–dipole forces